ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 ## Power Systems Virtual Servers Service instances support with Cloud Connections
 {: powervs-support-cloud-connections}

 Power Systems Virtual Server supports multiple services under the same account.
-However, only a single service is supported to use a Cloud Connection.
-If you need a configuration where multiple service instances are created under the same account and the services must share a Cloud Connection among them, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+However, only a single service can use a Cloud Connection at a time.
+If you need a configuration where multiple service instances are created under the same account and the services must share a Cloud connection among them, the configuration can be requested by opening a [Service Ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).